russelljjarvis/ResearchInMarkdownFormat/marp2.md

 ### Fast Work Flow
 ![width:400px center](numba.png)

-If not for numba, I may still be waiting for results.
+If not for numba I may still be waiting for results, the type of results which may bring old assumptions into doubt.

 ![width:380px center](1_6HdiFOPS23OqCO4Id98CeQ.png)